AlbaneCM/NLP/README.md

 <u>F1-Score</u>:

-`F1-score` is the harmonic mean of precision and recall.
+`F1-score` is the mean of precision and recall.
 It was defined as the main metric for this project, as the cost of false negative and false positive was similar, in the sense that both positive and negative tweets need to be accurately predicted.

 The average weighted score recorded for F1 for the random forest model was the highest recorded, despite a larger disparity between F1 score for positive tweets and for negative tweets are more accurately predicted than positive tweets, which provides better scores for negative tweets than positive on all fronts, F1 being one of them.

 <u>Precision</u>:

 `Precision` measures the accuracy of the positive predictions made by the model.
 Precision focuses on minimizing false positives.
-A high precision indicates that when the model predicts a positive class, it is likely to be correct.
 This balances a lower recall for positive tweets, since about 54% of positive tweets predicted as positive, are likely to be correctly identified as such.

 <u>Recall</u>: